PlanTL-GOB-ES/MeSpEn_Glossaries/README.md

 Hand crafted glossaries are a particularly valuable resource for the medical translator community and have shown to boost performance of MT systems.

-This repository contains forty-six bilingual glossaries for various language pairs generated from free online medical glossaries and dictionaries made by professional translators.
+This repository contains forty-six bilingual medical glossaries for various language pairs generated from free online medical glossaries and dictionaries made by professional translators.

 | Language pairs | Num. entries | Language pairs | Num. entries | Language pairs | Num. entries |